Frequently Asked Questions

 What is involved in a root canal procedure in Sarasota?

-A root canal involves removing infected or damaged pulp from inside the tooth, cleaning the area, and sealing it to prevent further infection.
-This procedure helps save the natural tooth and alleviate pain.
+A root canal removes infected or damaged pulp from within the tooth.
+The inside of the tooth is then cleaned, disinfected, and sealed to prevent future infection.
+This procedure helps relieve pain while preserving your natural tooth.

 How does IV sedation work for dental procedures?

-IV sedation involves administering medication intravenously to help you relax during dental procedures.
-You’ll remain conscious but in a deeply relaxed state, making it ideal for patients with dental anxiety or undergoing extensive treatments.
+IV sedation involves administering medication through a vein to help you relax deeply during treatment.
+You remain conscious but comfortable and responsive.
+This method is especially helpful for patients with dental anxiety or those undergoing extensive procedures.

 Are fluoride treatments beneficial for adults?